NHS Key Statistics: England, May 2018

 - The number of emergency admissions to hospital has risen by 16% over five years.

-- There are an average of 4,800 more A&E attendaces each day than five years ago.
+- There are an average of 3,100 more hospital A&E attendaces each day than five years ago.

-- The waiting list for treatment has risen 47% faster than population growth since 2012.
+- The waiting list for treatment has risen by 52% since 2012.

 Performance on many waiting times measures has declined

-- Waiting times for consultant-led treatment have been above the 18-week target since early 2016.
+- The waiting time measure for consultant-led treatment is now at 22 weeks, and has been above the 18-week target since early 2016.

-- The number of 'trolley waits' for admission has quadrupled over five years.
+- The number of 'trolley waits' for admission has quadrupled over five years, to 1,700 per day.

 Improvement is evident on some measures, and staff numbers have increased in most categories

-- The number of delayed discharges has fallen by 20% in the past year, after a sustained rise between 2014 and 2016.
+- The number of delayed discharges has fallen by 23% in the past year, after a sustained rise between 2014 and 2016.
+Delays due to social care have fallen by a third since October 2016.

 The full PDF briefing paper examines trends in the following areas: